 We can usually recognize when a government agency builds something and decides ahead of time that it is going to be special.
-They put thoughtfulness, care, and money into it, they hire the best architects, and the almost pre-determined results are generally good.
+They put thoughtfulness, care, and money into the zoos and Museums in Denver, they hire the best architects, and the almost pre-determined results are generally good.
 The Air Force Academy Chapel in Colorado Springs or the Library of Birmingham in the UK come to mind.
 This is world-class architecture on a grand-investment scale.
 We have also seen the opposite, as when functionality, short-sightedness and an obsession with cutting corners can result in unimaginative, uninspiring, and downright ugly buildings.
 The Federal Building in Los Angeles (LA’s unofficial place to protest) and Boston City Hall (the very apotheosis of Brutalism, whose acceptance as a style comes and goes like so much fashion) come to mind, their iconic status and few passionate followers notwithstanding.

 But sometimes great, imaginative architecture can emerge from a shoestring budget and the most basic of basic building materials.
 And we have a prime example right here in Fresno at the Woodward Park Regional Library, part of the Fresno County Public Library system.
 Here is a prime example of the difference that is made when a skillful architect is employed to overcome site challenges and red tape, and yet still deliver on making a building that can be enjoyed by the community.
 Unveiled in 2004, the Woodward Park Regional Library has remained popular, heavily used, and acclaimed for the duration of its existence.